Go to content

 Our well-being is also based on our strong historical, social and cultural identity, making our Region an attractive area for international tourism.
 Nearly half of all travellers to Finland come to Helsinki-Uusimaa.
 Apart from the only metropolitan area in our nation, we have small towns, villages, sparsely settled rural areas and islands.

-Helsinki-Uusimaa is the second most innovative region in the EU
+Helsinki-Uusimaa is ranked first in wellbeing in the EU

 Helsinki-Uusimaa is a Region of Knowledge and Innovations